 The Land and Building Assets report provides information about the Council’s assets in accordance with the mandatory requirements of the Local Government Transparency Code 2015.
-You can download this information from the Information and resources section.

 Corporate Property - Asset Management Plan

 Asset Management is the process which ensures that optimal use of land, property and non-property assets is achieved in accordance with the drive for efficiency, Annual Plan priorities and best practice.
 The Somerset County Council Asset Management Plan details our strategy for, and management of the County Council’s assets.
 It sets out the Somerset background, organisational arrangements and links to:

 - Corporate and service management, planning, goals and objectives